Selling your house

 You may need your tax details

-You may need to give your tax details (eg your New Zealand IRD number and taxpayer identification number) to your property lawyer or the person doing your conveyancing.
+You may need to give your tax details (for example, your New Zealand IRD number and taxpayer identification number) to your property lawyer or the person doing your conveyancing.

 You don't need to provide these details if you're an NZ citizen (or have an NZ residence visa) and you're: